Offworld trading company: Managing expectations walkthrough

 Use the 3 land claims to build our first “triangle of profit”.

-When you hover over a building to construct it, there’s a tooltip on the side that indicates the profit of that building.
+When you hover over a building to construct it, there’s a tooltip on the side that indicates the profit of that building (press and hold X on the keyboard to see all profit / loss of potential constructions as well as live buildings on the map).
 This is calculated in real time based on the current price of the various commodities.
 This piece of information is crucial when deciding which market to enter.
 The exact current sales price of the commodity is irrelevant, because the materials needed to manufacture it might also be expensive.
 Hence profit is the most important, and you can identify the profitability of building a new structure by hovering over it to see the tooltip.

 To be honest, it’s most likely going to be either Food (Greenhouse farm) or Oxygen & Fuel (Electrolysis Reactor).
 I’d wager Electrolysis Reactor on this map, as it seemed to almost consistently become quite profitable, but it really does depend on what the other bots are doing.